Resources

 By Dan Whitehead

 The best preparation you can do for shift planning is to know your business inside and out.
-Filling all the shifts is meaningless if done randomly.
+Filling all your shifts is meaningless if done randomly.
 Here are the basics you should cover before assigning employees anywhere.

-Once you’re armed with as much intimate knowledge of your market conditions and predicted needs, it’s just a case of filling those empty shifts.
+Once you’re armed with intimate knowledge of your market conditions and predicted needs, it’s just a case of filling those empty shifts.
 With the right preparation, this part of the job should already be less intimidating, but here are the key things to keep in mind when you create a shift schedule.

-It can be a lot to take in, and for people new to shift planning this is where the feeling of being overwhelmed can rear up again.
+It can be a lot to take in, and for people new to shift planning, this is where the feeling of being overwhelmed can rear up again.
 Trust your data, be methodical, and even the most complex shift planning job can be broken down into manageable parts.
 Remember, you can always use scheduling software to automatically match employees to shifts based on your criteria.

 If you manage shift workers and aren’t yet familiar with the concept of predictive scheduling laws, then you should brush up on the details even if you don’t operate in an area where they are in effect.

-The penalties for breaching these laws can be steep as they apply to each infraction.
-If you have multiple shift workers whose schedules do not comply, the fines will mount.
 Careful planning and good recordkeeping will help ensure you are not exposed to unnecessary legal risks.
-As well as compiling your shift data automatically, scheduling software like Workforce can be easily set up to catch infractions at the scheduling stage, eliminating the danger of falling foul of predictive scheduling legislation in your region.
+As well as compiling your shift data automatically, employee scheduling software can be easily set up to catch infractions at the scheduling stage, eliminating the danger of falling foul of predictive scheduling legislation in your region.

 Even if you are not legally required to follow these laws, it’s worth implementing some of the changes regardless.
 Studies have shown that workers who have advance notice of shifts and healthy breaks in between are more productive and stay with companies longer.
 If staff churn is an issue for you, taking a long-term approach to shift planning may help retain employees.